 Other Activities at De Leon Springs State Park

 If you find yourself having to wait an hour or two for your table, it is highly encouraged that you take a boat tour.
-The sugar mill will hold your place on the waiting list until you return.
+The Sugar Mill will hold your place on the waiting list until you return.
 The 50-minute narrated boat tour will take you through Lake Woodruff National Wildlife Refuge while providing you with local history and wildlife facts.
 Visiting during the colder months provides the chance to spot manatees by the dock before you leave.
 Tours operate daily at 10am, 11am, 12pm, and 1pm.
-The boat is equipped for minor weather (think fleece blankets for colder weather!).

 Tickets are $14/per person and are sold at the concession stand right outside the mill entrance.
 An 8 person minimum is needed for the tour to operate.